Marie Daulne: Adventures in Afropea 1

 Luaka Bop Records repackaged the first Crammed Discs release for American listeners in 1993 as Adventures in Afropea 1.
 By the end of the year, Billboard announced it was the top seller for "world music."
-Zap Mama went on tour playing New York's Central Park, Paris' Olympia, the Jazz-festival of Montreux.
+Zap Mama went on tour, playing in Central Park, Olympia, and the jazz festival of Montreux, among other locations.
 After the success of Adventures in Afropea 1, Daulne said the record company "wanted to mould us into a poppy girl band, but I said, 'No, you'll kill me', and I stopped.
 Everyone was asking why I wanted to stop when we'd finally arrived at the top.
 But I felt that it was completely wrong.
 I wasn't ready.
 I wasn't strong enough.
 The manager said that if I stopped then, I'd be killing my career, but it was my decision."